khegglu/khegglu.github.io/docs/documentation/system.md

 ---

+## Bitlocker:
-## Failed to encrypt C: - Bitlocker could not encrypt one or more drives on this computer.
+### Failed to encrypt C: - Bitlocker could not encrypt one or more drives on this computer.
 You will be reminded to encrypt this computer again.

 Generally this error is due to the Key protectors being missing, resolved by adding a key protector, then enabling bitlocker.
 The last feedback from the command should be that bitlocker will begin encrypting after doing a self hardware check.